BFF Editing

 A - The world has as many kinds of editors and styles of editing as writers and stories.
 As you peruse my website and become familiar with my process and use of terminology, I hope you will find helpful information and get a sense of who I am as a person and a professional.

-Do you like your edits to come with a significant amount of instruction/explanation?
+• Do you like your edits to come with a significant amount of instruction/explanation?

 You can let me know before or after I do a sample edit for you.
-Even after I'm hired and begin the agreed-upon edits, I usually send the first chapter or two back to the author so we can fine tune the level and form of my feedback before I continue.
+Even after I'm hired and begin the agreed-upon edits, I usually send the first chapter or two back to the author so we can fine-tune the level and form of my feedback before I continue.

 Q - Can I get a sample edit?

-A - Absolutely.
-If we agree that your expectations and my expertise align, I'll need to do a sample edit to demonstrate what I would bring to the collaborative table, and so that I can assess where your manuscript is in the process of writing, revising, and editing.
-I may ascertain that your story needs more developmental editing/revision before it is ready for my services.
+I may recommend that your story get more developmental editing/revision before you engage me.
 We can discuss that assessment, weigh it against your plans and goals, and formulate a plan for how best to go forward to make your wonderful story even better.
 (See my sample edit section to learn more.)

 Q - What if I disagree with editing suggestions?

-I want to facilitate your process and will try to accommodate your vision for how to improve your story.
-I will, of course, offer feedback, make suggestions, and explain what I think would make the message clearer and the story more engaging.
+As we work together, I will of course offer feedback, make suggestions, and explain what I think would make the message clearer and the story more engaging.
 Opinions, observations, and recommendations are based on my own ear, experience, and education, and I offer that feedback for the good of your story (which is what you've hired me to do).

 Honing, polishing, and tweaking the language of your story is definitely work.
 And having your writing scrutinized can be challenging.
 When you've put so much of yourself into a project, it's not fun to have someone point out ways it could be improved—no matter how kindly meant, constructive, or tactful the critique.
-(See inviting & dealing with critique to learn more.)
+(See inviting & dealing with critique.)
 Authors should be prepared to roll up their sleeves and set their egos aside for the sake of creating a better experience for their audience, which ultimately means greater success as an author.

 I find the collaborative process to be satisfying and hope you will too.
 Though editing is not easy, it can be rewarding and enjoyable with the right attitude and company.